Jimmy Alapag

 Jim Olmedo Alapag (born December 30, 1977) is a Filipino-American professional basketball coach and former player.
-He serves as the player development coach for the Sacramento Kings of the National Basketball Association (NBA).
+He serves as a head coach for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
 He is nicknamed "The Mighty Mouse" and "The Captain".

 Early life and amateur career

 Alapag is the youngest of six siblings, and his parents are both Filipino immigrants from Leyte.
 He was born and raised in San Bernardino, California.
 He said his greatest influence in playing basketball was his father and older brother Crispin.
 He started playing basketball at the age of 3.
 In high school, he was only 4'9" in his freshman year.
 He almost quit basketball in his second year, but his high school coach convinced him to keep working.
 In his senior year at Upland High, he averaged 15 points and nine assists.

 He first played collegiate basketball at the University of La Verne.
 He then transferred to a junior college and thereafter transferred to California State University, San Bernardino.
 He established himself as a clutch three-point shooter for Cal-State San Bernardino.
 In 2002, he had his first crack of Philippine basketball when he was invited by then-national team coach Jong Uichico to try out for the Philippine National Team bound for 2002 Asian Games in Busan, South Korea.
 He made the team but missed documents and a hand injury kept him from playing.